 - Regulatory and Municipal Compliance

 We have an established record in the cannabis space enabling us to serve our clients unlike any other local law firm.
 By example, ANSELL GRIMM & AARON, PC co-hosted the first-ever Cannabis Symposium in New Jersey which drew nearly a thousand people (two other Symposia followed).
-Joshua S. Bauchner, head of the practice group, is incoming co-chair of the New Jersey State Bar Association Cannabis Law Committee, has spoken at the Cannabis World Congress and Business Expo at the Jacob Javits Center, and has presented CLE’s on cannabis at the NY and NJ State Bar Associations, among other fora across the country.
+Joshua S. Bauchner, head of the practice group, is co-chair of the New Jersey State Bar Association Cannabis Law Committee, has spoken at the Cannabis World Congress and Business Expo at the Jacob Javits Center, and has presented CLE’s on cannabis at the NY and NJ State Bar Associations, among other fora across the country.

 The Firm filed a pro-bono amicus brief in the United States Supreme Court in the matter of Washington v.
 Barr, on behalf of several non-profit organizations representing former national and international professional athletes in support of a constitutional challenge to the federal government’s continued refusal to remove marijuana from Schedule I of the Controlled Substances Act, even though millions of Americans use marijuana on a regular basis to manage debilitating health conditions in accordance with State, territorial, and local laws.
 Unfortunately, with the passing of Justice Ginsberg, petitioners were unable to secure the four votes necessary to secure review.

 The firm also has been covered by numerous media outlets and published on the topic.

 - SCOTUS Confronted With Racist and Discriminatory History of Cannabis Criminalization

 - Easy Route Available for Resolving Medical Marijuana Facility Delays

 - Attorneys Joshua S. Bauchner and Rahool Patel discuss workplace drug testing in IndustryWeek.